Nike and banks lift S&P 500 to record high

 Investors were also girding for potentially the biggest trading event of the year, as FTSE Russell reconstitutes its indexes which could reflect a wild trading year marked by the pandemic and a “meme” stock craze.

-FedEx Corp (FDX.N) dropped 3.7% after the U.S. delivery firm missed 2022 earnings forecast due to hiring difficulties. read more
+FedEx Corp dropped 3.7% after the U.S. delivery firm missed 2022 earnings forecast due to hiring difficulties.

-CarMax Inc (KMX.N) jumped 6% after the used-car retailer topped Wall Street estimates for quarterly revenue, helped by strong demand as more people opted for personal vehicles over public transport due to the COVID-19 pandemic. read more
+CarMax Inc jumped 6% after the used-car retailer topped Wall Street estimates for quarterly revenue, helped by strong demand as more people opted for personal vehicles over public transport due to the COVID-19 pandemic.

-Billionaire Richard Branson's spaceship company Virgin Galactic (SPCE.N) surged 31% after receiving approval from the U.S. aviation safety regulator to fly people to space. read more
+Billionaire Richard Branson’s spaceship company Virgin Galactic surged 31% after receiving approval from the U.S. aviation safety regulator to fly people to space.

 Advancing issues outnumbered declining ones on the NYSE by a 1.51-to-1 ratio; on Nasdaq, a 1.46-to-1 ratio favored advancers.